 Instances and ports#

 Say you have a ridiculously large polygon with 100 billion vertices that you call BigPolygon.
-It’s huge, and you need to use it in your design 250 times.
-Well, a single copy of BigPolygon takes up 1MB of memory, so you don’t want to make 250 copies of it You can instead instantiate the polygon 250 times.
+It is huge, and you need to use it in your design 250 times.
+Well, a single copy of BigPolygon takes up 1MB of memory, so you do not want to make 250 copies of it You can instead instantiate the polygon 250 times.
 Each instance only uses a few bytes of memory – it only needs to know the memory address of BigPolygon, position, rotation and mirror.
 This way, you can keep one copy of BigPolygon and use it again and again.

 You can start by making a blank Component and add a single polygon to it.